adhirahmadian/LendingClubLoan_Project/README.md

 # Model Performance

-After being tested using random data using this model, I'm sure 89% can predict whether a prospective customer can pay off his loan in full.
+After being tested by random data using this model, I'm sure 89% can predict whether a prospective customer can pay off his loan.